Rim032/MolecuLex/README.md

 ## Description

-This program utilizes a high-volume pipeline optimized for chunked [PUG REST](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest) requests at incraments of 256 compounds.
+This program utilizes a high-volume pipeline optimized for chunked [PUG REST](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest) requests at increments of 256 compounds.
 It hosts a robust chemoinformatics suite through providing metrics on molecular composition, topological polar surface area (TPSA), electronic partial charges, and so much more, alongside Lipinski Rule of Five screening.
 Data is able to be rapidly organized and exported through a .CSV file pipeline for molecule collection, database screening, and more.
 Supporting sequential ranges, manual entry, and file parsing, it serves as a flexible and easy-to-use tool for chemists and others alike.

 ## Commands & Settings